-Satisfactory Academic Progress Policy Requirements for All Students
+Satisfactory Academic Progress (SAP) Policy Requirements for All Students

 The Higher Education Amendments of 2010 require that institutions establish a minimum standard of Satisfactory Academic Progress, or "SAP", for students to continue receiving federal (Title IV) financial aid.
-The minimum standards for SAP are defined as follows:
+Students are monitored for SAP beginning with their first semester of enrollment at Huston-Tillotson University.
+For a student to be eligible for Title IV aid (i.e., federal grants, loans and work study), the minimum standards for SAP are defined as follows: